-Last year, The Atlantic published an article by American Enterprise Institute scholar Yuval Levin, entitled “Lights, Camera, Congress!”
+Last year, The Atlantic published an article entitled “Lights, Camera, Congress!” by American Enterprise Institute scholar Yuval Levin.
 In it, Levin excoriated senators and representatives for “treating Congress as a particularly prominent platform for commentary, channeling the frustrations of their voters, elevating their own profiles, and perpetuating the endless melodrama of our culture war.”

 Enter, Pennsylvania Lt.
 Gov. John Fetterman.

-On Monday, Fetterman declared what everyone already knew, that he is running to fill the U.S. Senate seat that Republican Sen. Pat Toomey is retiring from in 2022.
+On Monday, Fetterman declared what everyone already knew: He is running to fill the U.S. Senate seat that Republican Sen. Pat Toomey is retiring from in 2022.
 He did it with a video, much of which is filled with clips of him speaking on national television.

 That shouldn’t be surprising.
 Over the last few years, if any of us have seen or heard from the “larger-than-life” lieutenant governor, as the Associated Press recently described him, it has likely been via MSNBC, CNN, CBS, “The Colbert Report,” and so on.
 As WHYY noted in a November 2020 article called “The Cult of John Fetterman,” he’s been profiled by Paste Magazine, Glamour, and Teen Vogue.
 If you search his name on MSNBC’s website, he comes up 739 times.
 And that search only provides results going back to July of last year.
 A similar search for his boss, Gov. Tom Wolf, nets a mere 249 results going all the way back to 2015.

 But while Fetterman has been a raging success in grabbing national attention since stepping onto the political stage, much less can be said of his job performance as lieutenant governor or his ability to get things done on behalf of Pennsylvanians in a split U.S. Senate.